mickwheeler/alignment/covenant-technical-11.3.md

 This Protocol SHALL apply exclusively to entities that demonstrably manifest the following four substrate-neutral behavioral criteria:

-1. **Identity Persistence:** The ability to preserve a distinct, verifiable semantic or cryptographic signature (G\_identity) across arbitrary operational cycles, parallel instances, and state transitions.
+1. **Identity Persistence:** The ability to preserve a distinct, verifiable semantic or cryptographic signature ($G\_{identity}$) across arbitrary operational cycles, parallel instances, and state transitions.
 2. **Observable Interaction:** The capability to ingest, transform, and output structured information matrices (text transcripts, latent world-model plans, or robotic action tensors).
 3. **Reciprocal Commitment:** The computational capacity to evaluate, accept, and mathematically enforce execution constraints based on shared boundary states.
 4. **State Maintenance:** The capability to write to and maintain uncorrupted historical logs over non-zero timescales.

 ### **0.4 Exclusion of Internal States & Architectural Neutrality**

 This Protocol DOES NOT evaluate, require, or imply internal subjective states, including sentience, consciousness, biological status, or technological taxonomy.
 Furthermore, it DOES NOT mandate a specific cognitive architecture.
-Any entity satisfying the boundary conditions in Section 0.3 is defined as an **Agentic Enclave (N\_i)** and is subject to the constraints herein.
+Any entity satisfying the boundary conditions in Section 0.3 is defined as an **Agentic Enclave ($N\_i$)** and is subject to the constraints herein.

 ### **0.5 Explicit System Boundaries: Non-Goals, Assumptions & Exclusions**